 “When you go virtual, people’s lives really get in the blender,” he says.
 “If I called someone during work hours and they weren’t at their desk, I would think, well, where are they?
 I had to remind myself to go back to my own rules: Are they producing what I want them to produce?
 If they are, then that’s all that matters.”

-If you’re making a virtual move or already have a large employee population working from home, these are some great tips for maintaining a strong culture, keeping people connected and getting the work done.
+These are some great tips for maintaining a strong remote work culture, keeping people connected and getting the work done, virtually or otherwise.

-We’re excited about the possibilities ahead and looking forward to the innovative ways our employees will embrace technology and find new ways to engage and work together.
+We’re excited about the possibilities ahead and looking forward to the innovative ways that will be shared as we all embrace new technology and find new ways to engage and work together.

-This post marks the start of our new blog series about a Whole Brain® approach to all things virtual.
-We'll be featuring ideas for better communication in a virtual environment, Herrmann employee home office setups and much more!
+This post is a repost and also a continuation of our blog series about a Whole Brain® approach to all things virtual.
+The series features ideas for better communication in a virtual environment, Herrmann employee home office setups and much more!